 Pollutant Reduction Requirements

-Phosphorus (lbs/yr) TSS (tons/yr)
+Phosphorus Nitrogen TSS

-78.90 (lbs/yr) 626.82 35.5
+(lbs/yr) (lbs/yr) (tons/yr)

-70.30 020.02 33.3
+78.90 626.82 35.5

 With the completion of the stream restoration and constructed wetland cells in JMU's Arboretum in March of 2016, reduction goals for the Chesapeake Bay TMDL was surpassed by the University.
 No new BMP's were installed this reporting period, and none are currently planned to be implemented in the near future.
 For the most recent action plan for the Chesapeake Bay TMDL, public comment was providing by sending a mass email alert to the JMU community allowing a month long comment period.
 No comments were received for the action plan.
 JMU's complete Chesapeake Bay TMDL Action Plan can be viewed online at jmu.edu/stormwater.